nus-cs2103/website-base/admin/lectures.md

 ---------------------- | -------- | ----
 <include src="../_module-{{ module | lower }}/timetables.mbdf#lectures-s{{ S }}" inline trim />

+Lectures will be done using Zoom.
+More information coming soon.

 Lectures start on time sharp and end around 15 minutes before official end time.

 **Attendance**: Attendance for the ==first lecture is compulsory==.